-Burnley Youth Theatre receives lifeline grant from Government’s £1.57bn Culture Recovery Fund
+Burnley Youth Theatre to receive £29,390 from second round of the Government’s Culture Recovery Fund

-Anthony Preston, Chair of Trustees at Burnley Youth Theatre said:
+Anthony Preston, Chair of Trustees, Burnley Youth Theatre said:

 “We are delighted with this additional financial support from the Culture Recovery Fund.
 It is especially welcomed in helping us to relaunch our activities and secure the future of the organisation in these most challenging of times.
 The grant recognises the important contribution we make to the cultural life, wellbeing and prosperity of Burnley and its young people.”